Yazington/CalculatorInCSharp/README.md

 # W10CalculatorRemake
-This repo is just practice
+This repo is just for practice

 #TODO :